js-bits/performance/README.md

 ## Notes

-* Minimal size (bytes) in a browser since [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API) is natively supported.
+- Minimal size (bytes) in a browser since [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API) is natively supported.
 Does not include any polyfills.
-* Requires [ECMAScript modules](https://nodejs.org/api/esm.html) to be enabled in Node.js environment.
-Otherwise, compile into a CommonJS module.